10 Best Trail Running Shoes Tested & Fully Reviewed

 Form and Function

-Are they waterproof ?
+Are the trail shoes waterproof ?

 With the great outdoors comes the possibility of water; Mother Nature has the tendency of surprising you when you least expect it.
 We wanted to make sure that our selections were capable of sloshing through mud and splashing in puddles while leaving your feet comfortable and dry. off-road runners should be able to keep water out while still maintaining the breathability that is so important with a higher level of activity.